Moruya Micro-forest – 2022-2023

 Nature play elements include a timber boardwalk, shopfront, ‘fire pit’ and timber logs for climbing.
 There is a forest classroom with boulder seating, broad pathways and a picnic table and benches.

-Our plan includes a native micro-forest, pollinator patches and water harvesting.
-A Food Forest will be planted in the Boyle St Park.
+Our plan includes a native micro-forest, pollinator patches, a central ‘lawn’ of Microlaena stipoides and broad paths in and out of the space.
+A Food Forest will be planted nearby.
 The volunteer leader of the Holt Micro-forest is Jennifer Bardsley.

 Sullivans Creek Micro-forest – planted 2021